 The group of colour tones which provide optimal colour harmony can be identified as a‘Colour Constellation’.They are most often centred around the colours and tones of a person’s skin, hair, and eyes.There may be more than one colour constellation on a person’s colour palette

 Most often the colours within an individual’s colour constellation are of a similar value and level of saturation as their colour characteristics.
 These colours may find a direct connection with the eyes or hair tone, have the ability to complement a person’s natural colouring and tie all three characteristics together and, most importantly, be seen as one with the individual.

-A personalised colour palette won’t change throughout a person’s life; however, considering a unique colour constellation is determined by the colour of an individual’s skin, hair, eyes and the contrast between them, a colour constellation will change as the colour characteristics are digitally updated in the colorDNA system.
+A personalised colour palette will change throughout a person’s life; considering a unique colour constellation is determined by the colour of an individual’s skin, hair, eyes and the contrast between them.
+The colour palette and colour constellation will change as the colour characteristics are digitally updated in the colorDNA system.

 Lifestyle and health

-Contemporary lifestyle choices can change the colour of skin pigmentation enough to affect how the skin reacts to colour, sometimes producing subtle changes to personal colour harmony.
+Contemporary lifestyle choices can change a person’s natural colouring enough to affect how the skin reacts to colour, sometimes producing subtle changes to personal colour harmony.

-Lifestyle choices do not alter the hues that suit an individual, but they can enlarge or reduce the level of lightness or darkness and colour and tone saturation which harmonise against the skin, hair and eyes, by absorbing and reflecting different levels of radiant energy.
+Lifestyle choices do not alter the hues that suit an individual, but they can enlarge or reduce the level of lightness or darkness and colour saturation which harmonise against the skin, hair and eyes, by absorbing and reflecting different levels of radiant energy

 A healthy lifestyle is the key to healthy skin, hair and eyes and the development of more natural radiant energy.
 Healthy lifestyle factors include exercise, a balanced diet, the right amount of water and sleep.
 It also includes simple skin and hair care protection.